blog-banner-image

 Pennsylvania State University offers an online associate in science (AS) degree in criminal justice, delivered through a partnership between the Penn State Harrisburg School of Public Affairs and Penn State World Campus.
 Students in this program will gain the skills and knowledge needed to enter or advance in a wide range of social services and criminal justice careers.

-Graduates of this program will have the knowledge and skills needed for serving private and public interests in law and corrections, protective services, security management, crime prevention, social services, court administration, and other related professions.
+Graduates of this program will have the knowledge and skills needed to serve private and public interests in law and corrections, protective services, security management, crime prevention, social services, court administration, and related professions.

 • Location: University Park, PA